kapsiak/Solar_Zooniverse_Processor/README.md

 # Zooniverse Processor

+## Foreword

+This project hosts a software developed in Python (package) used to create the database of subjects used in the  [Solar Jet Hunter](https://www.zooniverse.org/projects/sophiemu/solar-jet-hunter) Zooniverse project.
+The aim of this tool is to access the [HEK database](https://lmsal.com/hek/) in which some jets are reported, download the data using the [SDO cutout service](https://www.lmsal.com/get_aia_data/) and create the corresponding subjects for the Zooniverse platform.

+## Structure

-This is a package to aid in the construction of the JETS universe database.
-The primary sequence of operations envisioned for this package
+The primary sequence of operations envisioned for this package is:

 1. Download HEK Events (`solar.service.hek`)
 2. Store these events in a database